Discrimination Via Cheeseburgers Involved Allegations That the Historic A&W Menu Choices Are Offensive | Theresa Forrest, Paralegal

 Do Changing Social Attitudes Change What May Be Deemed Discriminatory?

-What Is Sensitive and May Be Felt Discriminatory Is Constantly Changing.
-The Goal of Anti-Discrimination Law Is to Encourage Understanding With Mutual Respect For the Dignity and Worth of Each Person So to Enable a Sense of Welcome Within Society.
+Whereas The Goals of the Human Rights Code Are to Encourage Understanding With Mutual Respect For the Dignity and Worth of Each Person So to Enable a Sense of Welcome Within Society Adjustments Are Constantly Necessary to Accommodate What May Be Felt As Discriminatory.

 A Helpful Guide On How to Determine What May Constitute As Discrimination In Our Ever Evolving Social Climate